grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 | `preAllocatedVUs` | integer | Number of VUs to pre-allocate before test start in order to preserve runtime resources. | -       |
 | `maxVUs`          | integer | Maximum number of VUs to allow during the test run.                                     | -       |

-#### When to use
+## When to use

 If you need your tests to not be affected by the system-under-test's performance, and would like to ramp the number of iterations up or down during specific periods of time.

-#### Examples
+## Examples

-- Execute a variable RPS test, starting at 50, ramping up to 200 and then back to 0, over a 1 minute period:
+In this example, we'll xecute a variable RPS test, starting at 50, ramping up to 200 and then back to 0, over a period of 1 minute.

 <div class="code-group" data-props='{"labels": [ "ramping-arr-rate.js" ], "lineNumbers": "[true]"}'>